BL 12-inch Mk VIII naval gun: Problems in service

 During bombardment service when mounted in the Lord Clive-class monitors deposition of copper from the projectile driving bands needed frequent removal.
 However, problems with the inner liners were more serious.
 The continual drag of the driving bands caused the liner to be gradually stretched forward.
 The resulting protrusion at the muzzle could simply be cut off, but in addition the liner began to form a ridge in the barrel near the shoulders of the outer ‘A’ tube, where the inner ‘A’ tube was keyed to the outer.

 The ridge accumulated copper from the driving bands, which could give sufficient retardation to the projectile to start the fuze, which resulted in a premature detonation either within the bore, or soon after leaving the muzzle.
 This happened several times during bombardment service, including an occasion when Lord Clive showered pieces of shell over the French destroyer Aventurier.

-The ‘steel choke’ restriction could be temporarily removed by rubbing down with an emery-covered block pulled back and forth in the bore, but the only permanent cure was to fit new guns with a modified design of liner, which had a different arrangement of internal shoulders.
+The ‘steel choke’ restriction could be temporarily removed by rubbing down with an emery-covered block pulled back and forth in the bore, but the only permanent solution was to fit new guns with a modified design of liner, which had a different arrangement of internal shoulders.